telerik/blazor-docs/components/treeview/drag-drop.md

 ## DragEnd Event

 The `DragEnd` event fires when a drag operation is ended by releasing a mouse button.
-The event is triggered after the OnDrop Event.
+The event is triggered after the `OnDrop` Event.

 ### Event Arguments

-The `DragEnd` provides an object of type `TreeViewDragEndEventArgs` to it's event handler which exposes the following fields:
+The `DragEnd` event handler receives as an argument an object of type `TreeViewDragEndEventArgs` that contains:

 * `DestinationItem` - Represents the row over which the `Item` is dropped.
 You can cast this object to your model class.
 * `DestinationTreeView` - The reference of the TreeView in which the `Item` is dropped.
-* `DestinationIndex` - The index where the drop will happen in the second component.
+* `DestinationIndex` - The index in the target component where the drop will happen.
-* `DestinationComponentId` - The `Id` of the second component in which the drop will happen.
+* `DestinationComponentId` - The `Id` of the target component in which the drop will happen.
-* `DropPosition` - Enumaration, Its members allow you to determine the exact position of the dropped item relative to the position of the `DestinationItem`.
+* `DropPosition` - Enumeration whose members allow you to determine the exact position of the dropped item relative to the position of the `DestinationItem`.

 ## Examples